MarkADom/JDBC_DAO_DesignPattern/README.md

 # JDBC DAO Design Pattern

-### -This rojectP is made for study and to be added to my personal Library of Implementations.
+### This rojectP is made for study and to be added to my personal Library of Implementations.

 The Data Access Object (DAO) pattern is a structural pattern that allows us to isolate the application/business layer from the persistence layer (usually a relational database but could be any other persistence mechanism)